Riyadh Air: History

 On 6 April 2025, Riyadh Air received approval from the General Authority of Civil Aviation (GACA) to commence its flight operations.

 On 16 June 2025, Riyadh Air announced the order of 25 Airbus A350-1000 aircraft at the Paris Air Show.
 The deal also includes purchase rights for an additional 25 of the type.

-One 7 August 2025, Riyadh Air announced a partnership with Amadeus.
+On 7 August 2025, Riyadh Air announced a partnership with Amadeus.
 Amadeus will distribute Riyadh Air’s future NDC (New Distribution Capability) content, allowing for personalized offers and dynamic pricing across third-party platforms.

+On 21 January 2026, Riyadh Air announced the establishment of Riyadh Cargo.

+On 5 June 2026, the first two factory-new aircraft of the airline were delivered.

+On 23 July 2026, Riyadh Air announced the launch of RX Pay, a co-branded Mastercard payment card program that rewards Sfeer Points with everyday purchases.

 Sponsorships

 Riyadh Air has primarily sponsored association football teams.
 2023 saw Riyadh Air become the shirt sponsor of Atlético Madrid.
 The following year, Riyadh Air sponsored CONCACAF, the association football confederation of North America, becoming the official airline of the conference.
 Later that year, Riyadh Air purchased the naming rights to Metropolitano Stadium, the home field for Atlético Madrid.

 Destinations

-Riyadh Air aims to operate to 100 destinations by 2030.
-However, as of 8 October 2025, the airline has announced their first two routes will be to London Heathrow and Dubai International.
-The airline will operate their Boeing 787-9 currently leased from Oman Air with the name 'Jamila' for these services.
-The airline will not have these services bookable to the general public but will be open to select customers.